NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax/docs/source/guides/script-runner-guide.rst

 Processing spreadsheet
 ----------------------
+The processing spreadsheet is used in the ready-for-ingestion stage to determine how a particular set of files associated with a title code are processed.

 Default spreadsheet
 ~~~~~~~~~~~~~~~~~~~
 A spreadsheet exists that determines how a given title code is processed for a given processing type.
 A default